jnozzi/cocoadev.com/markdown/NetSocket.md

 ----

-I posted an update to General/NetSocket that should fix some problems people were experiencing...er, everyone was experiencing, including myself.
+I posted an update to NetSocket that should fix some problems people were experiencing...er, everyone was experiencing, including myself.

 Thanks to everyone who submitted a bug report and sorry it took so long to get an update.
-Perhaps we should move General/NetSocket to CVS.
+Perhaps we should move NetSocket to CVS.

 http://www.blackholemedia.com/code

-- General/DustinMierau
+- DustinMierau

 ----

-New General/NetSocket works flawlessly.
+New NetSocket works flawlessly.
 Awesome!
 I've been looking for something like this for a LONG time.
-I hate using General/CFSocket directly, it's so...hard.
-Thanks General/BlackHole Media!
+I hate using CFSocket directly, it's so...hard.
+Thanks BlackHole Media!

 Just wondering, is there a way to get the computer's local IP address with this?
 It's not absolutely, necessary, but it'd be nice for interface features.

 -macfiend

 ----
-Hello, this is but a bit offtopic; How do I know which version of General/NetSocket I have?
+Hello, this is but a bit offtopic; How do I know which version of NetSocket I have?
 I find no comment header or nothing.
-This might be fixed to next version ;) -- General/EnglaBenny
+This might be fixed to next version ;) -- EnglaBenny
 Oops, well it was so in the newer version I downloaded.. well, good job.

 ----
 Here's a method you could add to get the computer's local IP addresses...
-General/TomWaters
+TomWaters

 #import <netinet/in.h>